AliSoftEng2005/CPP-Problem-Solving/README.md

 A collection of C++ problem-solving projects and coding exercises created during my learning journey in programming and software engineering.

 ## About
-This repository contains more than 60 C++ problems solved using different coding structures and approaches.
+This repository contains more than 60 C++ problems solved using more than 120 different coding structures and approaches.
 The goal of these projects is to improve:

 - Problem-solving skills